 The first winery we visited was Quinta Seara d’Ordens. (“Quinta” is Portuguese for winery or vineyard.)

 We then moved inside for the actual tasting.
 My stomach was still rolling, and even the cold November air wasn’t helping me much.
 Still, I tried all the wines on offer, but in between I nibbled on the dry crackers they had placed on the table in front of us, hoping they would help settle my insides a bit.
 Otherwise it was going to be a very long and unpleasant day.
-Luckily, throughout the tasting I started to feel a bit better and was able to enjoy the samplings.
+Luckily, I quickly started feeling a bit better and managed to enjoy the samplings.

 I did like the festive touches they had around the tasting room, namely their little cork Christmas tree centerpiece (above) and their larger Christmas tree, decorated with paper wine caps.

 We didn’t linger for long, and were soon back on the road.
-By this point it was time for lunch, the price of which was included in the tour price.
+By this point it was time for lunch, and the tour price included the cost of lunch.
 We stopped at a little family-run restaurant at the top of a hill and our guide ordered several dishes for us to all share.
-And yes, there was more wine involved.
+And yes, this included more wine.
 Food was traditional Portuguese fare, my favourite being the codfish balls.
 Although the port wine-soaked cake at the end was pretty amazing too.

-Next stop was for the olive oil tasting which I had been looking forward to.
+Our next stop was the olive oil tasting.
 What I didn’t realize, was that we would also be getting a tour of an olive oil museum!
-Now, you know a museum is either brand new, unofficial or personally-owned when the sign outside the door is written in chalk!
+Now, you know a museum is either brand new, unofficial or personally-owned when they write their sign in chalk!

 The name of this winery/grape juice/honey/olive oil producer is D’Origem, founded in 2001.
 It’s home to the quaintest little museum you will probably ever see.
 We learned the traditional way of making olive oil, which was not only time consuming, but not very practical.

-After the olive fruit was crushed through the stone mill, the mashed fruit would be laid out between hemp mats.
+After the workers crushed the olive fruit through the stone mill, they laid out the mashed fruit between hemp mats.
 This screw press would then squeeze out the oils.
 Needless to say, they stopped using the traditional method of olive oil extraction some time ago.

 After the museum walkthrough, it was time for olive oil and wine tastings!
 This olive oil tasted much different from the stuff we buy at home.
 But then there’s that whole olive oil conspiracy where they claim much of the olive oil on store shelves isn’t authentic.
-It may often be other, cheaper oils with dyes added to look like olive oil.
+Some unethical companies substitute other, cheaper oils by adding dyes to mimic the appearance of olive oil.
 This olive oil was definitely the real deal though.

 The tasting room was pretty cool, both in temperature and in decor.
 There were more artifacts from wine and olive oil production in this room all laid out.
 The owner was in the process of having a new, bright, sunny tasting room built overlooking the Douro Valley.
 But I don’t know, I kind of liked the character of this room.

 Our last stop on the tour was at Quinta do Tedo, located in an 18th Century estate.
-Though to be perfectly honest, at this point we were all getting wined and ported out!
+I think by this point we were all a bit wined and ported out!